Guillermo Billinghurst: 1912 elections

 The elections of 1912 were the most passionate ones of the so-called Aristocratic Republic (a term coined by Peruvians referring to those in power that were mostly from the social elite of the country).
-The Civilist Party rallied behind the candidacy of Antero Aspíllaga, one of the most prominent and conservative members of the Party.
+The Civilista Party rallied behind the candidacy of Antero Aspíllaga, one of the most prominent and conservative members of the Party.
 His opponents accused him of being a Chilean-born Peruvian unfit for office.

 The Civilistas, however, were unable to manage the new social forces that their policies unleashed.
 This first became apparent in 1912 when the millionaire businessman Guillermo Billinghurst-–the reform-minded, populist former mayor of Lima-–was able to organize a general strike to block the election of the official Civilista presidential candidate and force his own election by Congress.

 Presidency

-One of the main accomplishments of the Billinghurst administration was the establishment of important legislation that guaranteed the Eight-hour day in Peru.
+One of the main accomplishments of the Billinghurst administration was the establishment of important legislation that guaranteed the eight-hour day in Peru.
 When Congress opened impeachment hearings against Billinghurst in 1914, he threatened to arm the workers and forcibly dissolve Congress.